Franly2/fm2/README.md

 ⚠️ Known Issues / Notes

-    Ripple effect color a bit doesn't match with figma mockup
+    Ripple effect color a bit doesn't match with figma mockup Statue sizing in medium screen a bit challenging

 Coded with passion for the Web Intern Test Case evaluation.